AveiroAS/impact-api-doc/source/includes/_reports.md

 ## Customs code info

 Returns the info for given customs code mapping for given country.
+If no hs8 parameter is given, all hs8 codes valid for given country are returned.

 ```coffee
 $.ajax